dukeofharen/httplaceholder/docs/docs.md

 # Samples

 This paragraph contains links to several example .yml files to try for yourself.
-You can download the corresponding PostMan collection [here](samples/requests.json).
+You can download the corresponding Postman collection [here](samples/requests.json).

 ## How to run the samples